 - Providing clear public affirmation that the standards set out in the Declaration have “application in Canadian law.”

 - Requiring a process for the review of federal legislation to ensure consistency with the minimum standards set out in the Declaration.

 - Requiring the federal government to work with Indigenous Peoples to develop a national action plan to implement the Declaration.

 - Providing transparency and accountability by requiring annual reporting to Parliament on progress made toward implementation of the Declaration.

 There has been wide support from Indigenous communities and organizations for the passage of Bill C-262, including statements made by the Coalition for the Human Rights of Indigenous Peoples, as well as the Nishnawbe Aski Nation and Chiefs of Ontario who stated that they “support the adoption and implementation of the UNDRIP, which recognizes the collective rights of Aboriginal Peoples living in Canada including inherent rights to traditional lands and territories, self-determination, and recognition of culture and language.”

-Bill C-262 passed second reading in the House of Commons on February 7, 2018 and is now being studied by the Standing Committee on Indigenous and Northern Affairs.
+Bill C-262 will undergo third reading in the House of Commons on May 29, 2018 and will be voted on very soon after.
 Please join with other Christians in urging the Canadian government to fulfill its commitment to reconciliation by supporting the passage of this important bill through Parliament.

 Send a message to your local Member of Parliament.